justabegginer07/Virtual_Assistant/README.md

-VIRTUAL ASSISTANT (In Progress)
+VIRTUAL ASSISTANT

-Creating a Virtual Assistant using speech to text recognition
+Creating a Virtual Assistant using speech to text recognition Using APIs(Hardcoded responses).